 We tend to view the photo in an advertisement before we actually read the text.
 This is not surprising since nearly 80% of the impact of an advertisement is created in the image.
 There’s nothing worse than viewing an image of a product and not being able to clearly see the product.
 Whether it’s because of low resolution or a poor camera angle, this will deter customers from reading your ad.
 Make sure the image is crisp, sharp, and has a detailed focal point.
 If you’re selling men’s high-end watches, you wouldn’t want a full-body shot of the man wearing the watch – you would barely be able to see the watch from that far.
 Instead, a close upper-body shot with the watch being the focal point would work much better.

 Don’t Push the Sale Too Much

 Constantly flooding your audience with sales pitches will likely just scare them off.
-Not only is it annoying, but it gives the impression that you’re desperate and fewer people will buy your product or service.
+Not only is it annoying, but it gives the impression that you are desperate and fewer people will buy your product or service.
 Avoid sending traffic directly to a sales page.
 Building trust first will result in better leads and sales.
-Have your audience participate in a survey to express their opinions, or ask them to sign up to your newsletter offering free valuable content.
-You want to establish that relationship before presenting them with a sales pitch or offering.
+Have your audience participate in a survey to express their opinions, or ask them to sign up for your newsletter offering free valuable content.
+You want to establish that relationship before presenting them with a sales pitch or offer.